All Episodes

 You have the establishment types with their secret dinner meetings like last night here in Palm Beach, trying to figure out how to game the convention so that one of theirs can get the nomination.

-Then you have these conservatives who are plotting, trying to come up with a third party candidate, and here again, nobody's talking about Ted Cruz, and he's there every day.
+Then you have these conservatives who are plotting, trying to come up with a third-party candidate.

-He's out campaigning, he's going everywhere, and he is in second place despite all of the obstacles that have been put in his way.
+And he is in second place despite all of the obstacles that have been put in his way.

 So I think he can.

-Now, if it goes contested the establishment doesn't want him even more than they don't want Trump.
+Now, if it goes contested, the establishment doesn't want him even more than they don't want Trump.

 But I think it's remarkable what he's been able to accomplish and pull off here, given the way the deck has been purposefully stacked against him.